Singularities of secant varieties from a Hodge theoretic perspective: Introduction

-In fact, we prove a more general statement that does not require the \setupref{setup} conditions.
-Briefly stated, it is enough to verify for $i,j\geq 1$ where $b_x:F_x:=\textrm{Bl}_xX\to X$ is blow-up at $x$ and $E_x$ is the exceptional divisor, to obtain the same conclusion as in \theoremref{thm1} (see \propositionref{dbvg}).
-Other results presented below are also valid if \eqref{intro-prophyp} is satisfied with some extra mild conditions.\\

-We show in \theoremref{lv1} that in the situation of \setupref{setup}, if $(l,d)$ satisfies \eqref{co3} with $s=\min\left\{p,n\right\}$ when $n\geq 2$, then \eqref{intro-prophyp} is satisfied.
-Other examples where \eqref{intro-prophyp} is satisfied, include when $b_x^*L(-2E_x)$ is ample and $F_x$ satisfies Bott vanishing for all $x\in X$.
-In the case of curves embedded by line bundles of smaller degrees, we refer to \exampleref{cliff}. \\
+We remark that the conclusion of the above holds more generally when $L$ is 3-very ample and satisfies $(Q3_p)$ as our proof shows.

 In addition to requiring $Z$ to have pre-$p$-Du Bois singularities, following \cite{SVV}, a variety is said to have $p$-Du Bois singularities if two extra conditions are satisfied.
 The first is a codimension condition on the singular locus, and the second is a condition in degree zero for $\underline{\Omega}^{k}_Z$ when $0\leq k\leq p$ (see \definitionref{defDB}).
-Secant varieties satisfy the first condition up to a certain range; and in relation to the last condition, we show:
+Secant varieties satisfy the first condition up to a certain range; and in relation to the last condition, we show the following where we write $\Omega_{\Sigma}^{[k]}$ for the reflexive hull of $\Omega_{\Sigma}^{k}$: